0xWOLAND/zdb/README.md

 `zbd`

-This is an educational implementation of a B+ tree database inspired by [redb](https://github.com/cberner/redb) written in Zig.
+This is an educational implementation of a B<sup>+</sup>-tree database inspired by [redb](https://github.com/cberner/redb) written in Zig.
 It similarly uses OS-level CoW.

 ### Usage